arturadib/agility/_index.md

     $$.document.add(message);
 <div class="demo"></div>

-A slightly more verbose initialization syntax is also supported:
+A more explicit initialization syntax is also supported to enhance clarity:

     :::javascript
     // Hello World